dotnet/arcade/Documentation/Projects/M2MRenaming/Master-to-Main-renaming-guide.md

 # Step-by-step guide

 We suggest to try to not merge any PRs during the process described below.
-However, the instructions are ordered in a way that should prevent it and keep a consistent state even if it happens.
+However, the instructions are ordered in a way that should prevent it and keep a consistent state even when it happens.

 All of the steps are easily revert-able, so it is not a problem to go back to `master` in case you find some problems maybe only specific to your repository that would prevent you from migrating.